magento/merchdocs/src/catalog/settings-advanced-custom-options.md

 ![]({% link images/images/storefront-customizable-option-product-detail.png %}){: .zoom}
 _Product Detail with Customizable Option_

-If a cart price rule is triggered by the purchase, the initial calculation applies to the product price, and secondarily to the line item price with any adjustment for applicable customizable options.
+If a cart price rule is triggered by the purchase, the initial calculation applies first to the product price and secondarily to the line item price with any adjustment for applicable customizable options.
 In the following example, the customer purchases a duffle bag for $74.00, plus a customizable option for a monogram.
-A markup of $14.80 is applied to the base product price and the adjusted price is shown as $88.80.
-In this case, the purchase of the duffle bag triggers a cart price rule based on the product SKU, and applies a discount to the purchase, plus free shipping.
+A markup of $14.80 is applied to the base product price, and the adjusted price is shown as $88.80.
+In this case, the purchase of the duffle bag triggers a cart price rule based on the product SKU and applies a discount to the purchase, plus free shipping.
 Although the cart price rule is not triggered by the customizable option, it applies the discount to the cart contents, which includes the markup for the customizable option.

 ![]({% link images/images/storefront-customizable-option-cart-price-rule.png %}){: .zoom}
 _Cart with Customizable Option and Price Rule_